 Cherry drum shells give off a vintage vibe, and they have a balanced frequency range with a medium sustain.
 The drum shells are sensitive and dynamic and produce a full-bodied and robust tone with full frequencies.

-When deciding what the best wood for drum shells might be, it’s important to remember it’s not all about wood species.
-Many other factors contribute to the sound, most notably the quality of the drum shell construction!
+When considering what the best drum woods are, it’s important to remember it’s not all about wood species.
+Many other factors contribute to how a drum sounds, most notably the quality of the drum shell construction!

 The drum’s bearing edge plays a crucial part in a drum’s sound, in addition to the drum wood type.
 The bearing edge’s angle and execution are responsible for transmitting vibrations from the drum head to the drum shell, and therefore has a considerable impact on the drum’s sound.